ACannamela/Realms/Omnibus.md

 are affected by the spells: [Circle of Protection](#circle-of-protection), [Ward: Enchanted Beings](#ward-enchanted-beings), and [Ward:
 Undead](#ward-undead).
 A PC will remember what happened to them while they were undead.
-While undead the PC should have the spellcaster’s best intentions in mind.
+While undead the PC should have the spellcaster's best intentions in mind.
 A PC may be raised as undead if they are [diseased](#disease), but this does not cure them of the disease.